 Start off by frying the chopped onions in the oil until soft and translucent, say 1 to 2 minutes.
 Then add the garlic and fry for another 30 seconds to 1 minute.

-Followed by the mincemeat, add it to the above and fry until the mince is browned and no longer pink.
+Followed by the ground beef, and cook until the mince is browned and no longer pink.

-Add the rest of the ingredients and simmer over medium heat for another 5 to 8 minutes.
-When adding the stock cube, crumble into the sauce or add to it to the sauce and use the back of a ladle to break it into the sauce.
+Add the remaining ingredients and simmer over medium heat for another 5 to 8 minutes.
+(When adding the stock cube, crumble it into the sauce or add it to the sauce and use the back of a ladle to break it into the sauce.
 Mix to combine)

-Whilst you are waiting for the sauce to simmer, boil the spaghetti according to instructions with salt (cooks between 7 to 10 minutes).
-Drain but reserve about 1 cup of the pasta water.
+While waiting for the sauce to simmer, boil the spaghetti according to instructions with salt (cook between 7 to 10 minutes).
+Drain and reserve about 1 cup of the pasta water.

-Add about a half a cup of water to the mince sauce and mix to combine.
+Add about half a cup of pasta water to the ground beef sauce or as needed if it is too thick and mix to combine.
 Continue to cook on low heat for another 15 minutes. (add more water if need be, stirring occasionally and keep an eye so it doesn’t burn) check for salt and pepper and adjust to preference.

-Bolognese can be served over the spaghetti or tossed in the sauce.
+Take it off the heat and serve.
+Bolognese sauce can be served over the spaghetti or tossed in the sauce.

 How To Serve Spaghetti Bolognese